In this blog, I share seven reasons to seek professional vertigo help without delay.

 In the meantime, while you are either waiting with the hope to be part of the 30-40% of sufferers who are lucky enough to have a spontaneous resolution of vertigo, or while you are waiting to see a qualified provider, you are at a higher risk of falling due to vertigo symptoms.

 Falling is humiliating enough, but the danger of serious injury is too high to risk.
 In older adults, 20-30% of people who fall will sustain a moderate to severe injury which prevents them from ever returning home or living alone again.
 These potentially life-threatening injuries include hip or pelvis fractures, brain bleeds, or fractures of the spinal column resulting in permanent paralysis.

-Unfortunately, I do meet people regularly who have also sustained mild to moderate injuries from falls like skin tears, bruises, scraped knees or elbows, and fractured wrists or hands.
+Unfortunately, I do meet people regularly who did not seek professional vertigo help and have found that they also sustained mild to moderate injuries from falls like skin tears, bruises, scraped knees or elbows, and fractured wrists or hands.
 These injuries cause pain and suffering that they might have avoided if they had sought out professional vertigo help without delay.

 When I work with uninjured people who have delayed seeking professional vertigo help and have experienced multiple falls in the meantime, I often tell them how lucky they are not to have been seriously injured.